What Is Equity Release And How Does It Work?

 Changes such as rising interest rates or falls in house prices can affect repayments or make it difficult for borrowers to move houses without repaying the loan.

-So staying updated with information on products and markets ensures consumers receive good value from equity release schemes.
+So, staying updated with information on products and markets ensures that consumers receive good value from equity release schemes.

 IFAs provide support by monitoring interest rates, dealing with providers if customers experience difficulties making payments or problems arising later in life, which might be solved via changes to the agreement, and recommending alternatives when necessary.